rorosaurus/tf2-binds/README.md

 The file `autoexec.cfg` overrides `config.cfg` from `~\tf\cfg\`.
 You can put custom binds and scripts in `autoexec.cfg` to your liking.
 This will be a 'global' custom bind/script configuration that affects all classes.

 There are also `.cfg` files for each individual class as well as possibly a few special scripts that are called by other ones.
-A special `reset.cfg` script exists for restoring global binds when changing classes with special unique binds.
+A special `reset.cfg` script exists for restoring global binds when changing between classes which have unique, class-specific binds.

 Go to [r/TF2scripts](https://www.reddit.com/r/tf2scripts), the [teamfortress wiki](https://wiki.teamfortress.com/wiki/Scripting) or [google](https://www.google.com/) for guides and information on scripting.